 What is divination?

 Divination (from Latin divinare ‘to foresee, to be inspired by a god’, related to divinus, divine) is a mode of thinking to get insights into a question or situation using different divination methods such as I Ching, astrology, dowsing, tarot, runes, reading leaves or coffee, numerology and so on.
-I’m wondering if you can pretend you’ve never had precognitive and audacious thinking in your life, and imagine what it is like to go through a typical day.
+I wonder if you can pretend you’ve never had precognitive and audacious thinking in your life and imagine what it is like to go through a typical day.

 I Ching / Yijing: Book of Changes

-I Ching is a Chinese method of divination and one of the oldest known Chinese philosophy texts and is composed of 64 hexagrams based on the combination of eight trigrams and used in feng shui.
-Somebody wise, said, “Be happy for all the time you don’t need I Ching.” because if you do, you’re probably at a difficult time in your life.
+I Ching is a Chinese method of divination and one of the oldest known Chinese philosophy texts and is composed of 64 hexagrams based on the combination of eight trigrams and is used in feng shui.
+Somebody wise said, “Be happy for all the time you don’t need, I Ching.” because if you do, you’re probably at a difficult time in your life.